M4KIF/Collisions-library/README.md

-# AABB-Collisions
+# Collisions-library for c++

-A short aabb library that can be used for collision detection in any framework or engine
+Simple library for collision detection, has the ability do detect partial or full collison.